sunyata50071/MuseumManuscriptCounter/README.md

-A counting app that a museum can use to manually log the number of physical manuscripts in their collection.
+A counting app that a museum can use to manually log the number of physical manuscripts scheduled for digitisation.
 Made as an assignment in Scrimba's course on Javascript.

 Deployed on Netlify: https://regal-strudel-233241.netlify.app/